apache/spark/docs/configuration.md

   </td>
 </tr>
 <tr>
-  <td><code>Application Deployment</code></td>
+  <td><code>Deploying Application</code> according to <code>Launching Driver</code></td>
   <td>
-    Like <code>spark.master</code>, <code>spark.executor.instances</code>, this kind of properties may not be affected when setting programmatically through <code>SparkConf</code> in runtime after SparkContext has been started, or the behavior is depending on which cluster manager and deploy mode you choose, so it would be suggested to set through configuration file, <code>spark-submit</code> command line options, or setting programmatically through <code>SparkConf</code> in runtime before start SparkContext.
+    Like <code>spark.master</code>, <code>spark.executor.instances</code>, these kinds of properties may not be affected when setting programmatically through <code>SparkConf</code> in runtime after SparkContext has been started, or the behavior depends on which cluster manager and the deploy mode you choose, so it would be suggested to set through a configuration file, <code>spark-submit</code> command line options, or setting programmatically through <code>SparkConf</code> in runtime before starting <code>SparkContext</code>.
   </td>
   <td>
      The following is some examples of such configurations: